ZupIT/beagle-web-react/CONTRIBUTING.md

 # Branch Organization

-We try to keep `master` compatible with the latest stable release, therefore submit all changes to `development` branch.
+Submit all changes to `master` branch.
 Always base your work on the project's `master` branch, naming your new branch according to the following guide:

 * `feature/branch-name` for new features
 * `fix/branch-name` for fixing a bug